azahinhasan/student-institutes/README.md

    ```

 5. **Initialize the Database**
-   Run the following command to create the database (if it doesn't exist), and set up tables with indexing:
+   Run the following command for first time to create the database (if it doesn't exist), and set up tables with indexing:
    ```bash
    npm run sync-db
    ```